-The RA has set its proposed expenditure budget for 2021-22 at \$5,780,250.
-This is on the basis that the RA plans to undertake significant Electricity and Electronic Communications sector related projects.
+The RA has set its proposed expenditure budget for 2021-22 at \$5,707,225.
+This is on the basis that the RA plans to undertake Electricity, Electronic Communications and Submarine Communications Cable related projects and operational activities.

 7.3 Revolving Line of Credit